rafaelmosquim/forge/README.md

 make engine-smoke   # single refactored engine run (BF-BOF, Finished, 1000 kg)
 ```

+## Cost calculations (temporary off)

+Cost outputs are disabled for reviewers by default.
+Set `FORGE_ENABLE_COSTS=1`
+before running the CLI/API/UI if you need the energy/material cost tables; leave
+it unset to keep the UI and summaries clean while the estimates are under review.

 ## Engine CLI (refactored core)

 Run a single scenario through the refactored engine via the public API: